Swiss Space Office: Heads of the Swiss Space Office

+Swiss Astronauts

+Switzerland does not have its own astronaut corps, but participates in the ESA European Exploration Envelope Programme (E3P) and thus also in the astronaut corps of ESA.
+The Swiss Space Office (SSO) contributes to the governance of the programme through the ESA Council and the ESA Human Spaceflight Microgravity and Exploitation Programme Board (PB‑HME).

-Claude Nicollier is a Swiss Astronaut and has been on several missions with the United States space program in the 1990s and is also a member of the European Astronaut Corps.
+ESA Astronaut Claude Nicollier is of Swiss nationality and has been on several missions with the United States space program in the 1990s and is also a member of the European Astronaut Corps.
 By 2007 he had retired from Swiss space missions to become a professor at EPFL.
-Switzerland's Marc Bertschi became the head of the ESA launcher program in 2007.
+In 2022 Swiss national Marco Sieber was selected by ESA as career astronaut and In April 2024 he completed his astronaut training.